Amaster-eu/ClickMoney/README.md

 - Deposit Pop-up
 - Thank You Pop-up

+ClickMoney template:
+- Simple semantic HTML5 code with CSS3/CSS3 Animation
+- The template has cross-browser compatibility and responsive
+- Code has many explanatory comments
+- Document checking completed.
+No errors or warnings, please see: [validator.w3.org](https://validator.w3.org/nu/?doc=https%3A%2F%2Famaster.eu%2Fdemo%2FClickMoney%2Findex.html)
+- Components/library/frameworks are used:
+	- jQuery library v3.1.1
+	- Bootstrap v3.1.1
+	- Amazon S3 FormHelpers
-The template is based on the form for collecting potential customers.
-All fields are checked for validity of filling.
+- The template is based on the form for collecting potential customers.
+All fields are checked for validity of filling

+The project is finished and closed.
+Updates are not planned.

+---

 **[⬆](#top)**
----